 Residence Life Structure

-- Residence Life Assistant (RLA): Part-time student staff trained to assist the residence life program with budget, administrative duties, housing assignments, and, in general, support the overflow needs of the program.
-The RLA is directly responsible to the Residence Life Supervisor.
+Residence Life Assistants (RLA): Part-time student staff trained to assist the Residence Life program with budget, social media, administrative duties, housing assignments, and, in general, support the overflow needs of the program.
+The RLAs are directly responsible to the Residence Life Coordinator.

 The Adopt-A-Floor program coincides with the goal of residence life staff to make the residence halls a thriving learning experience.
 This program gives students exposure to faculty and staff outside of the classroom.
 Members of faculty and staff, across disciplines, are given the opportunity to 'adopt' one of the residence hall floors across campus.
 The residence life staff of each floor work closely with their adopter to foster a unique relationship.
 Typical involvement includes faculty attendance at student led events and even faculty led events such as an educational movie viewings and discussion.
 There are currently 15 faculty and staff members actively involved in this program.